natashashen04/Spoofing-Detection/README.md

 This repository presents a Python pipeline for detecting order-book spoofing in financial futures markets.
-The methodology is modeled on the analytical framework I applied at **Analysis Group** while supporting a financial market manipulation case, and mirrors the four-step approach used in CFTC enforcement proceedings.
+The methodology is modeled on the analytical framework I applied on a financial market manipulation case, and mirrors the four-step approach used in CFTC enforcement proceedings.

 The project demonstrates end-to-end data skills — synthetic data generation,